Restorative Justice is about communication

 What happens next?

 If you would like to learn more about the Restorative Justice process, a member of our team will meet with you to talk through your options.
 We will seek to understand what has happened and the impact it has had on you.

-The timing and method of any Restorative Justice communication or meeting will be up to you.
 The service is free of charge and is completely confidential and impartial.